hyperledger/fabric-samples/balance-transfer/typescript/README.md

 ```

 This performs the following steps:
-* lauches the required network on your local machine
+* launches the required network on your local machine
 * installs the fabric-client and fabric-ca-client node modules
 * starts the node app on PORT 4000